By Chance or Choice:

 motivation to relocate.

-Central to the rapid growth of the republic was the Dutch attachment to
+rapid growth of the republic was the Dutch attachment to

-freedom and liberty. is was exemplified by the Utrecht Union of 1579, which
+freedom and liberty. is was exemplified by the Utrecht Union of 1579, which

 placed the seven provinces under an elected parliament, the States General, and